 Fall rock climbing is the best rock climbing in the Northeast and this jacket is ideal as your insulating layer all on its own.
 The DWR finish and warm-when-wet insulation adds protection should you leave the rain shell at home and get surprised by a later afternoon shower.
 After the leaves have fallen and the ice is starting to grow this becomes an excellent mid-layer, taking the place of heavier and less compress-able 200 weight fleece jackets.
 With quality long underwear, a soft shell, Patagonia Nano Puff® Hoody, and a hard-shell you have an adjustable system that can handle almost any winter conditions.
 I’ll still carry a heavier full on belay jacket when swapping leads ice climbing but for fast solo missions this is a perfect companion!

-If you think you’d like this jacket you can find other reviews and competitive pricing right here on Amazon.
+If you think you’d like this jacket you can find it at Backcountry.
 If you liked this review please leave a comment below and subscribe above!